 5 skincare ingredients to avoid during pregnancy and their alternatives

 - Adapalene (available over the counter in the US).

-The American College of Obstetrician and gynaecologists have recently endorsed the use of over-the-counter strength Azelaic Acid, Glycolic Acid, Salicylic Acid and Benzyl Peroxide for the management of acne during pregnancy.
+The American College of Obstetricians and gynaecologists have recently endorsed the use of over-the-counter strength Azelaic Acid, Glycolic Acid, Salicylic Acid and Benzyl Peroxide for the management of acne during pregnancy.

 You may find there is conflicting information out there regarding the use of Salicylic Acid and Glycolic Acid during pregnancy.
 Current research shows low concentrations are considered safe, such as Salicylic Acid 2% Wash and Glycolic Acid no higher than 5%.
-Higher concentrations presented in chemicals peels should be consulted with OB/GYN prior to commencing.
+Higher concentrations presented in chemical peels should be consulted with OB/GYN before commencing.

-In addition, Vitamin C and synthetic Peptides are considered as safe alternatives for antiaging.
+In addition, Vitamin C and synthetic Peptides are considered safe alternatives for antiaging.